-Delivering an enriching programme to develop the young players as both football players and people, remains one of our Academy’s main priorities.
+Delivering an enriching programme to develop young players as both football players and people, remains one of our academy’s main priorities.
 The content of the programme we deliver is crucial to the success of developing players for our first team.
-The Academy syllabus is periodised annually, to ensure the outcomes are determined by our deliberate practice across the multi-disciplinaries.
-We also take pride in developing our Academy staff via internal and external support, as we believe possessing the best staff is integral to our success.
+The academy syllabus is periodised annually, to ensure the outcomes are determined by our deliberate practice across the multi-disciplinaries.
+We also take pride in developing our academy staff via internal and external support, as we believe possessing the best staff is integral to our success.

 In order to deliver content with quality and to comply with EPPP standards, we divide the academy age groups into four different phases: